Tacoma Rail: Operating divisions

-Tacoma Rail operates three distinct divisions:
+Tacoma Rail operates two distinct divisions:

 Tidelands division

 The Tidelands division serves the area around the Port of Tacoma, including all four intermodal terminals and interchanging with both the BNSF Railway and the Union Pacific Railroad.
 The division serves 40 customers, and handles the majority of Tacoma Rail’s traffic.

-The division was established in 1914 as a streetcar line to move port workers, but has been freight-only since 1937.
+The division was established in 1914 as a streetcar line to move port workers but has been freight-only since 1937.
 In the past, the division was called the Tacoma Municipal Belt Line.

 Lakewood division

 The Lakewood division runs between Tacoma and DuPont.
 The operation of the division was acquired from BNSF Railway in November 2004.

 The division serves 11 customers, mostly in the Lakewood area.
-Sound Transit also owns tracks has trackage rights between Tacoma and Lakewood to operate its Sounder commuter rail.
-WSDOT has paid to improve the line in recent years with plans to reroute the Amtrak Cascades and Coast Starlight to the tracks by 2019.
+Sound Transit also owns tracks and has trackage rights between Tacoma and Lakewood to operate its Sounder commuter rail.
+WSDOT has paid to improve the line in recent years with plans to reroute the Amtrak Cascades and Coast Starlight to the tracks planned for 2019.